yangmillstheory/mixin.a.lot/README.md

 ### Mix a mixin

-Mix a mixin.
+Mix a mixin into your class or class's prototype.
 Mixins must be `Mixin` instances.

     var Thing = function() {};